velodrome-finance/contracts/SPECIFICATION.md

 Standard Operations:
 - Can deposit LP tokens.
+- Can deposit LP tokens for another receipient.
 - Can withdraw LP tokens.
 - Can get emission rewards for an account.
 - Can deposit emissions into gauge (requires `Voter`).